anilkunwar/declarmima_information_category1/vectorless_information_retrieval_method/README.md

-# the code that is used to retrieve the above datasets is:
+# The code that is used to retrieve the above datasets is:

 [![meaningtowords](https://img.shields.io/badge/vectorlessragmodel-v88.e-yellow)](https://vectorless-reasoning-rag-information-retrieval-parallel88e.streamlit.app/) (v88e is v88d with more finetuning on the postprocessing part)